 3.3 The Inspector acknowledged in his findings that WDC falls within the Coventry and Warwickshire HMA.
-Furthermore he confirmed his satisfaction that the Duty to Cooperate had been met in respect of the proposed housing provision.1 ii) Demographic Need
+Furthermore he confirmed his satisfaction that the Duty to Cooperate had been met in respect of housing provision.1 ii) Demographic Need

 - 3.4 The Inspector concluded that the demographically led OAN of 4,004 dwellings per annum for the HMA, 2011-2031, as set out in the 2014 SHMA Addendum, and read alongside the 2013 SHMA, was a sound starting point for the assessment of objectively assessed need.
 However he confirmed that this should be seen as a minimum figure, a position concurred with by WDC.2 - 3.5 The Inspector considers 4,004 dpa to be a minimum on the basis of the most up-to-date 2012-based CLG household projections showing a very similar figure for the HMA (4,100 dwellings per annum) over the same period.
-However it is important to note how the CLG projections are identified by PPG as the 'starting point estimate' of OAN.
+However it is important to note that the CLG projections are identified by PPG as the 'starting point estimate' of OAN. - 3.6 In this context the Inspector also notes how the 2014 SHMA identified that adjustments for household formation rates (HFRs), market signals, and economic growth would necessitate a higher OAN than 4,004 dpa.